 Let’s discuss the most noteworthy benefits of mapping for journalists.

-What are the benefits of mapping for journalism and why is it worth incorporating it into everyday work?
+What are the benefits of mapping for journalism, and why is it worth incorporating it into everyday work?
+Maps can help both you as a journalist and your audience.
+Let’s look at all the most important benefits (and applications!).

-• Uncovering hidden trends – mapping tools can be used to crowdsource information and uncover hidden trends that would otherwise remain unseen.
-By looking at data and information presented in an easy-to-understand format, journalists can quickly identify various patterns or correlations and make use of them.
+• Uncovering hidden trends—mapping tools can be used to crowdsource information and uncover hidden trends that would otherwise remain unseen.
+By looking at data and information presented in an easy-to-understand format, you can quickly identify various patterns or correlations and make use of them.

 Ukraine News Map